square/square-nodejs-sdk/doc/api/disputes.md

 # Delete Dispute Evidence

 Removes specified evidence from a dispute.
 Square does not send the bank any evidence that is removed.
-Also, you cannot remove evidence after submitting it to the bank using [SubmitEvidence](../../doc/api/disputes.md#submit-evidence).

 ```ts
 async deleteDisputeEvidence(